Quenty/NevermoreEngine/readme.md

 	* Fast install, just one line in the command line
 * **Open source** - Nevermore is open source
 * **Built for ROBLOX** - Nevermore is built for ROBLOX
+* **Works well with frameworks** - Nevermore works alongside your existing frameworks because it's just a collection of libraries and a loader.

+## A sample of libraries
+You don't have to use a library unless you load it.
+Nevermore should not impact performance (it can sit in a game without taking up processing power, as it's just a ton of libraries).
+Here are a few of the libraries Nevermore offers

+* Additive Camera effects
+* Admin commands
+* Pseudo chat
+* Welding, CFrame manipulation code, quaternion slerp
+* Bezier Curves
+* Player manipulation utilities (check teammates, et cetera)
+* Type checkers
+* GUI transparency and Color3 animation code
+* Material design UI code
+    * Ripple
+    * Snackbar
+* Kinetic scrolling frame (mobile inertia scrollling)
+* Compass code
+* TimeSync between server and client
+* Custom Signals
+* Promises
+* HeldInputs
+* Projectile physics
+* 3D rendering
+* Rotating text labels
+* Screen cover effects
+* Title generation

 # Get Nevermore
 Paste the following code into your command bar in ROBLOX Studio to install Nevermore.